-“Find others with similar diagnosis and read their stories, chat to them”– response in survey among people with leukemia on HealthUnlocked, 2018
+“Find others with similar diagnosis and read their stories, chat to them”– response in 2018 HealthUnlocked leukemia survey

 Your healthcare team may be able to suggest local groups you could join, and most big leukemia or cancer support organizations can direct you to networks of groups and help you find one near you.
 They also have good practical information about living with leukemia.
 You can find support groups through:

 There are many online communities, Facebook groups and so forth for people with leukemia and cancer in general.
 You could start by visiting the CLL Support Association community at HealthUnlocked, the Leukemia & Lymphoma Society community or the CML Support community.

 ‘Get as much information as you can and join HealthUnlocked.’– response in 2018 HealthUnlocked leukemia survey

 Resources consulted in preparing this information